RePAIRProject/fragment-restoration/README.md

 # Semantic Motif Segmentation for Archaelogical Fresco Fragments
-In this repository, we present datasets, code, and pretrained models related to our work on the semantic motif segmentation of archaeological fresco fragments which will be presented in [E-Heritage workshop](https://www.cvl.iis.u-tokyo.ac.jp/e-Heritage2023/) of [ICCV 2023](https://iccv2023.thecvf.com/).
-This work is developed within the  [RePAIR European Project](https://github.com/RePAIRProject).
+In this repository, we provide datasets, code, and pretrained models related to our work on the semantic motif segmentation of archaeological fresco fragments.
+This work will be presented in [E-Heritage workshop](https://www.cvl.iis.u-tokyo.ac.jp/e-Heritage2023/) held as part of [ICCV 2023](https://iccv2023.thecvf.com/).
+To access our project page, please click [here](https://repairproject.github.io/fragment-restoration/).
+This work has been carried out as part of the [RePAIR European Project](https://github.com/RePAIRProject).

 https://github.com/RePAIRProject/fragment-restoration/assets/7011371/eabef996-9a59-47ff-996a-206ab2bd2f8d

 If you find our work or resources useful in your research, please consider citing our paper:
 ```